Alex Blake

-Alex Blake (born Alejandro Blake Fearon Jr.) is a jazz bass player.
+Alex Blake (born Alejandro Blake Fearon Jr., December 21, 1951) is a jazz bass player.

 Biography

-Blake was born in Panama and moved to the United States at the age of 7, growing up in Brooklyn, NY.
-He began his career with Sun Ra in his band Arkestra.
-He became one of the major proponents of the fusion movement in the late 1970s with his writing and performances with Lenny White and Billy Cobham.
+Blake was born in 1951 in Panama and moved to the United States at the age of seven, growing up in Brooklyn, New York.
+He began his career with Sun Ra's band Arkestra.
+Blake became one of the major proponents of the fusion movement in the late 1970s through his writing and performances with Lenny White and Billy Cobham.

 A live performance compilation was released by Bubble Core Records in 2000 titled Now Is the Time: Live at the Knitting Factory.
 The album featured Blake's own quintet, which included Pharoah Sanders, Victor Jones, John Hicks and Neil Clarke (percussion).

-In addition to leading his own group, Blake also performs and records with Randy Weston, as well as other musicians.
+In addition to leading his own group, Blake also performed and recorded with Randy Weston, as well as other musicians.